MicrosoftDocs/power-platform/power-platform/guidance/coe/power-bi-govern.md

 - What is the flow state? (+2 for stopped, +1 for suspended)

-- How complex is the flow, based on number of unique actions? (-1 if complex, because that indicates a user has spent a lot of time putting it together)
+- How complex is the flow, based on the number of unique actions? (-1 if it's complex, because that indicates a user has spent a lot of time putting it together)

-A tooltip shows additional details like number of launches and last launched date, in addition to the scores for the above criteria.
+A tooltip shows additional details like the number of launches and last launched date, in addition to the scores for the above criteria.

 ![Flow Archive](media/pb18.png "Flow Archive")